-In July 1987 an estimate of $\pounds 2,843$ was obtained for proposed work to improve the quality of the water which is obtained from a spring on the hillside above Hag Dyke.
+In July 1987 an estimate of £2,843 was obtained for proposed work to improve the quality of the water which is obtained direct from a spring which emerged on the hillside above Hag Dyke.
 It appears that no actual work was carried out at that time.

-Until the early 1990s Hag Dyke had been supplied with water direct from a spring which emerged from the hillside above the hostel.
-Here water was collected in a small holding tank to allow any debris to settle before being collected in a large concrete tank buried further down the hill.
+From the spring water was collected in a small holding tank to allow any debris to settle before being collected in a large concrete tank buried further down the hill.
 From this concrete tank an iron pipe carried the water through the kitchen and into a header tank above the bathroom.
 The system worked well, there was always a plentiful supply of brown water, and advice was given to always boil it before drinking.
 During a warm summer in the late 1980s it became apparent that the concrete tank was filling with water regardless of the supply from the spring.
 Investigations showed that the acidic water in the tank had eaten away almost half of the wall thickness of the tank making it porous.
-A custom built rubber liner was purchased for the tank but this quickly demonstrated just how much water seeped into the tank when the liner was quickly resolved by knocking a hole in the wall of the concrete tank to allow water to drain out from between the liner and wall.
+A custom built rubber liner was purchased for the tank but this quickly demonstrated just how much water seeped into the tank when the liner was totally collapsed as water was held between it and the concrete walls.
+This situation was quickly resolved by knocking a hole in the wall of the concrete tank to allow water to drain out from between the liner and wall.

 In 1991 it was suggested that slow sand filters could be used, the idea coming from the Fixby Water Treatment Works where sand filters were being replaced and quantities of graded sand were left over.
 The idea was that water would be trickled through around 1m depth of graded filtration sand, using a pvc dustbin, and then stored in the concrete tank for use.
 The system requires little maintenance with annual removal of the top 6" of sand and its washing and cleaning before being replaced.
 Initial trials at Hag Dyke used a garden water butt but a lot of the sand was lost during bad weather when it was simply washed off the top of the filter when output from the spring increased.
 The situation was resolved by a perforated plastic disk over the top of the sand preventing the sand being flushed out during wet weather.

 The filter works by a combination of physical filtration, which is what the top 6" does, and biological filtration, which is what the bottom layers do.
 It is important not to wash and clean too much of the sand (unless it is very dirty) as this washes out the bacteria which clean the water as it passes down through the sand.
-Over the last 20 years the system has been refined, a back wash facility has been added whereby the spring water is passed back through the filter forcing the dirt up out of the sand, but fundamentally it remains unchanged for the last 20 years.
+Over the last 20 years the system has been refined, a back wash facility has been added whereby the spring water is passed back through the filter forcing the dirt up out of the sand, but fundamentally it remained unchanged for the next 20 years.